AI assistants are now a traffic channel

 The AI Assistant channel groups referrers from a list of conversational interfaces that Google maintains and updates: ChatGPT from OpenAI, Gemini and AI Mode from Google, Claude from Anthropic, Perplexity, Copilot from Microsoft, and a handful of others.
 When a reader follows a link an assistant surfaced and lands on your site, the visit now appears in its own row instead of being scattered across Direct and Referral.

-That is the mechanical change.
-It is small, useful, and overdue.
+That's the mechanical change.
+It's small and useful, and overdue.
 Until this rollout, an analytics view had no honest way to tell you that AI assistants were sending readers; most of the conversational traffic carried no referrer at all, and the rest landed in buckets that hid it.

 Why this is more than a reporting tweak

 Discovery surfaces produce disciplines.
 Search produced SEO.
 Social produced community management.
 Email produced lifecycle marketing.
-The reason each one settled into a recognised practice was not the activity itself, it was the moment the dashboard learned to count it.
-Once a channel has a name, somebody owns it inside the organisation, somebody else gets measured against it, and a vendor category forms around tooling for it.
+The reason each one settled into an accepted practice was not the activity itself, it was the moment the dashboard learned to count it.
+Once a channel has a name, somebody owns it inside the team, someone else gets measured against it, and a vendor category forms around tooling for it.

 How an AI assistant reads a page